marlonmetal/avalanche-docs/docs/overview/getting-started/avalanche-consensus.md

 If there are no undecided transactions, the Avalanche consensus protocol _quiesces_.
 That is, it does nothing if there is no work to be done.
 Avalanche is more sustainable than Proof-of-work where nodes need to constantly do work.

 Avalanche has no leader.
-Any node can propose a transaction and any node that has staked AVAX can vote on every transaction, which makes the network more robust and decentralized.
+Any node can propose a transaction and any node that has staked METAL can vote on every transaction, which makes the network more robust and decentralized.

 ## Why Do We Care?